 Since we already know the materials used in the process of making a disc, it is now time to familiarize the process of injection molding.
 To make you fully understand the process, I will make it as simple as possible to the readers.

-When a plastic is subjected to injection molding, it will form different chemical bonds called polymers.
+Injection molding of plastic results in the formation of various chemical bonds known as polymers.
 These different bonds involve different types of molecules which form a chain that determines the quality of the plastic after the molding process.

-These plastics when heated by molding machines make the molecule weaker and turns the plastic into a liquid.
-This liquid can now be put in a molding tool which has the disc golf molds where it will cool down to make the polymer chain solidify again.
-The result is the plastic formed into a disc golf disc.
+These plastics when heated by molding machines make the molecule weaker and turn the plastic into a liquid.
+You can now place this liquid in a molding tool that contains the disc golf molds, and it will cool down to solidify the polymer chain once more.
+The outcome is the plastic forming into a disc golf disc.

 The Injection Molding Step-By-Step Process